 Now that we have the locations prepared let's show them on the map

-For this we are going to use another Polymer construct, the dom-repeat
+For this we are going to use another Polymer construct, the dom-repeat template

 Just after the location marker add